 - Stage 1: The size of the tumor at this stage can be up to 2 centimeters (cm).
 No lymph nodes are affected, or only small groups of cancer cells are present.

 - Stage 2: At this stage, the tumor is 2 cm wide and has begun to spread to surrounding nodes, or it is 2-5 cm wide and has not yet spread to the lymph nodes.

-- Stage 3: In this stage, the tumor has spread to several lymph nodes and is up to 5 cm wide or it is larger and has spread less.
+- Stage 3: Now the tumor has spread to several lymph nodes and is up to 5 cm wide or it is larger and has spread less.